 “Ever since high school, my husband and I have always enjoyed “just driving around”.
 We were both homebodies with a love for exploring new places!
 As a child, when my family took road trips, I would stare out the window longingly at the houses passing by.
 I always told my parents, “If that was our house, we’d be home now.”
 I have been known to still do that as an adult.

 We were a typical American family of three, living a blessed life in a house in the suburbs, dreaming about one day traveling after retirement.
-We came to the heart piercing realization that our travel dreams may never happen when we received some earth shattering news on a frigid December day.
-With a lot of faith and prayers, we are here and healthy, and have decided there is no better time than NOW to travel this great nation!
+We came to the heart-piercing realization that our travel dreams may never happen when we received some earth-shattering news on a frigid December day.
+With a lot of faith and prayers, we are here and healthy, and have decided there is no better time than NOW to travel to this great nation!